MdAbuSama/AssingnMent-Front-Page/README.md

 ## License

-This tool is provided for educational use by Northern University Bangladesh students.
+This tool is provided for educational use by Rangamati Science and Technology University students.

 ---

-**Note**: This tool is designed specifically for NUB students and follows the university's assignment cover page format requirements.
+**Note**: This tool is designed specifically for Rangamati Science and Technology University students and follows the university's assignment cover page format requirements.
 Developed with ❤️ by Abu Sama.